RyanGoslan/git_practice/README.md

-"RЦей репозиторій призначений для практики з Git."
+"This reposetory for practic on Git."